AstroStew/Location_Suitability_Analysis_For_SSA_Observations/README.md

 All of these crteria were combined in ArcGIS Pro with a Model to Normalize and combine the data in monthly composites.

 Starlink launch cadences were found and a weight based on montht of launch was created.
-These weight were mutlipled by the monthyl composites to create a yearly composite map that shows the ideal location of an SSA sensor.
+These weight were mutlipled by the monthly composites to create a yearly composite map that shows the ideal location of an SSA sensor.